jujufugh/jujufugh.github.io/security-main/database/advanced/aso-aco/aco/aco_row_index.md

     ````
     ![ACO](./images/aco-001.png "ACO")

-1. Run Compression Advisor for Advanced Row Compression
+3. Run Compression Advisor for Advanced Row Compression

+   **Note**: Again, here your numbers may be different then what is in the screenshot, but as long as they look similar, you good to keep progressing through the lab.

     ````
     <copy>
     SET SERVEROUTPUT ON